Ali & Nino

 Foreword

-In September 2011 the notable British Newspaper, The Guardian, published an article with the headline “The vanishing fascination of truly anonymous authors”.
-In it the author Daniel Kalder gives a brief but excellent overview of the fight over the question “Who is behind the author Kurban Said who wrote the novel Ali & Nino?”.
-Reading this article I was particularly glad to learn that there are other people out there who own a sense of discrimination when it comes to the problems described.
-Kalder writes:
+In September 2011 the notable British newspaper, The Guardian, published an article with the headline “The vanishing fascination of truly anonymous authors”.
+In it author Daniel Kalder gives a brief but excellent overview of the fight over the question “Who is behind the author Kurban Said who wrote the novel Ali & Nino?”.

 “Thus if you visit the book’s [Ali & Nino] Wikipedia page you will see that some very helpful people have 1) declined to mention Reiss’s book [The Orientalist] even though it was a bestseller in several countries, 2) indulged in some character assassination aimed at Nussimbaum (which is nothing compared to the muck flung at him on his biographical entry), and 3) advanced the thesis that the “core author” is the “Azerbaijani writer and statesman” Yusif Vazir Chamanzaminli, apparently on the basis of DEEP textual analysis, although they admit that Essad Bey’s “fingerprints” are on the book – yucky!
-Of course, the refusal to name Reiss’s book on the Ali and Nino Wiki page is indicative of the extreme insecurity the invisible editors have regarding their claims.”
+Of course, the refusal to name Reiss’s book on the Ali and Nino Wiki page is indicative of the extreme insecurity the invisible editors have regarding their claims.” *

-Below this article five reader’s comments can be found.
-I assert bluntly that four of them were written by the “invisible editors” of the wikipedia manipulation, who is merely just one editor, namely Mrs. Betty Blair of Los Angeles, USA.
+Below that article five readers’ comments can be found.
+I assert bluntly that four of them were written by the “invisible editors” of the Wikipedia manipulation, who is merely just one editor, namely Mrs. Betty Blair of Los Angeles, USA.
 No one else on the face of this earth promotes the idea of the Azeri authorship of “Ali & Nino” with more fierceness and quasi-religious fervor than her.
-She is also the one who tampered with Wikipedia sites.

 * * *